KittyGiraudel/site/_posts/2013-10-09-advanced-sass-list-functions-again.md

 }
 ```

 Crazy simple, right?
-How come I haven't done this earlier?
-Well let's be honest, it has been a pain in the ass to come to this actually.
-I have faced an annoying issue: replacing by an empty string didn't remove the element from the list, it simply made it disappear.
+How come I haven’t done this earlier?
+Well let’s be honest, it has been a pain in the ass to come to this actually.
+I have faced an annoying issue: replacing by an empty string didn’t remove the element from the list, it simply made it disappear.
 The difference is that the length of the list remained unchanged and this is a big deal.

 This is why I had to create the `purge()` function.
 Both `replace()` and `replace-nth()` functions return a purged list, which means the empty strings get actually deleted from the list.